Chris Doig

 As a player, he was a defender who played from 1996 until 2015.
 He started his career with Queen of the South, where he made four appearances before being signed by Nottingham Forest in 1997.
 Having made 93 appearances for Forest, he was released in 2005.
 He joined Northampton Town, who he had previously played for on loan.
 In his first permanent season with Northampton, Doig won promotion to League One before being released by the club in 2009.
 After spells abroad with Central Coast Mariners in Australia and Pelita Jaya in Indonesia, he returned to England with Aldershot Town in 2011.
-He then moved to York City, with whom he won promotion to League Two after playing in the 2012 Conference Premier play-off Final.
+He then moved to York City, with whom he won promotion to League Two after playing in the 2012 Conference Premier play-off final.
 He was released in 2013 before signing for Grimsby Town, where he later became assistant to Paul Hurst.
 He later followed Hurst to Shrewsbury Town and Ipswich Town to continue as his assistant.

 Club career

 Queen of the South

 Born in Dumfries, Dumfries and Galloway, Doig started his career with hometown club Queen of the South as an Associated Schoolboy.
 Graduating from Queen's youth programme, he played four league games for the side.
+As a promising prospect, Doig was linked a move to England in 1996.

 Nottingham Forest

-In 1997, Doig joined Nottingham Forest in the club's youth system, going on to sign a professional contract on 7 March 1998.
+On 26 June 1997, Doig joined Nottingham Forest in the club's youth system, going on to sign a professional contract on 7 March 1998.
 At Forest, Doig played 92 games scoring one goal against Rotherham United.
 He enjoyed a successful spell on loan in 2003 at Northampton Town.
+At the end of the 2004–05 season, Doig was released Nottingham Forest, ending his eight year association with the club.